The Language we use Matters

 Where you live, what family or friends you see, what money you spend, what you eat, what you wear, the list goes on and on.

-Domestic abuse is subtle, especially in the beginning, it doesn’t happen over night – it grows gradually.
+Domestic abuse is subtle, especially in the beginning, it doesn’t happen over night.

-Then imagine, the very people you’re trying to explain all this to are asking questions and making statements like, “Well, why didn’t you leave sooner?”
+Then imagine, the very people they are trying to explain all this to are asking questions and making statements like, “Well, why didn’t you leave sooner?”
 “I could see them coming a mile off!”

 If you are fortunate enough to have someone open up about their experience of domestic abuse, it’s never acceptable to question why they were in that situation.

-It takes immense amounts of courage to speak about something so personal and so confusing, that for society to second guess why someone was in that situation shows nothing but ego.
+It takes immense amounts of courage to speak about something so personal and so confusing, that to second guess why someone was in that situation shows nothing but ego.

 When we judge others, what are we actually judging them by?